 The seminar project paper must be uploaded in Absalon before the presentations, as the opponents and the other seminar participants have to read and comment on the paper.
 It is important that you upload a paper that is so finalized as possible due to the fact that the value of feedback and comments at the presentation is strongly associated with the skill level of the seminar paper.

 After the presentations, you can with a few corrections improve the seminar paper by including the feedback and comments emerged during the presentations.
 It is NOT intended that you rewrite or begin the writing of the full project AFTER the presentation has taken place.

-• Deadline commitmentpaper: not later than October 1 at 10AM
+• Deadline commitmentpaper: not later than September 24th at noon

 • Deadline of pre-paper uploaded to Absalon: one week before presentations